RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/18-JOB.md

 <sup>3</sup> Also against his three friends was his wrath kindled, because they had found no answer, and [yet] had condemned Job.
 <sup>4</sup> Now Elihu had waited till Job had spoken, because they [were] elder than he.
 <sup>5</sup> When Elihu saw that [there was] no answer in the mouth of [these] three men, then his wrath was kindled.
-<sup>6</sup> And Elihu the son of Barachel the Buzite answered and said, I [am] young , and ye [are] very old; wherefore I was afraid, and durst not shew you mine opinion.
+<sup>6</sup> And Elihu the son of Barachel the Buzite answered and said, I [am] young, and ye [are] very old; wherefore I was afraid, and durst not shew you mine opinion.
 <sup>7</sup> I said, Days should speak, and multitude of years should teach wisdom.
 <sup>8</sup> But [there is] a spirit in man: and the inspiration of the Almighty giveth them understanding.
 <sup>9</sup> Great men are not [always] wise: neither do the aged understand judgment.